The Dean Center for Tick Borne Illness

-The Dean Center is not currently taking new patients, nor adding any patients to our waitlist.
+For more information about the Dean Center, or to make an appointment, please email firstname.lastname@example.org.
 To stay informed of updates to our center in addition to information about support groups and other events, please sign up for our email list here.

 Facts about Lyme disease